-Current defense-wide issuances that address real property and associated installation management activities include DOD Directive 4165.06 Real Property, and DOD Instruction 4165.70 Real Property Management.
+Current defense-wide issuances that address real property and associated installation management activities include DOD Directive 4165.06 Real Property and the 4165 series of DOD Instructions.
 Additional installation management policies are set by each MILDEP, or the Office of the Secretary of Defense (OSD) for real property they manage.

-DOD-Managed Installations
+OSD-Managed Installations

-DOD manages its installations (those that do not report through a MILDEP) through the Office of the Assistant Secretary of Defense for Sustainment (OASD(S)).
+DOD manages its installations (those not under jurisdiction or operational control of a MILDEP) through the Office of the Assistant Secretary of Defense for Sustainment, or OASD(S).
 The Assistant Secretary of Defense for Sustainment has overall responsibility for DOD's "planning, programs, and capacity to provide mission assurance through facilities investment, MILCON, environmental restoration and compliance, installation and operational energy resilience, and occupational safety programs."
 Within OASD(S), the Office of Facilities Management is the program manager and policy advocate for DOD-managed installations.

-Installation support services for DOD-managed facilities are generally provided by an associated DOD component (i.e., the defense agency, field activity, or U.S. Special Operations Command).
-However, if the DOD facility resides on a MILDEP-owned installation, then the host military service may also provide certain upkeep services for the facility.
+Installation support services for DOD-managed facilities are generally provided by an associated DOD component (i.e., a defense agency, field activity, or U.S. Special Operations Command).
+However, if the DOD facility resides on a MILDEP-owned installation, then the host military service may also provide certain upkeep services.